-My First Year of Policing – Recruit and On the Job Training
+My First Year of Policing – Recruit and On-the-Job Training

-I was part of Troop 23/1969 that formed with 32 members upon our arrival in Regina Saskatchewan in February 1969 – a very cold place in the bowls of a stormy prairie winter.
+I was part of Troop 23/1969 which formed with 32 members upon our arrival in Regina Saskatchewan in February 1969 – a very cold place in the bowls of a stormy prairie winter.
 We eventually graduated with 28 of our new friends and colleagues.

 (my photos are in some cases digital reproductions of old 35 mm slides – sorry for the quality)

 Initially, training was focused on discipline and physical conditioning then academic subjects with practical skills were progressively introduced.
-As a young man, the introduction to this routine, discipline and physical conditioning was difficult and challenging while at the same time very exciting.
-Can you imagine having early morning outdoor parades for roll call when the weather was many degrees below zero, after a very short nights sleep?
+As a young man, the introduction to this routine, discipline, and physical conditioning was difficult and challenging while at the same time very exciting.
+Can you imagine having early morning outdoor parades for roll call when the weather was many degrees below zero, after a very short night’s sleep?

 It was all such a pain in the butt, we couldn’t see the reasoning, but….it did teach discipline, I guess.
 We were cleaning maniacs; it seemed like everything was always requiring cleaning, over and over again – day in and day out.
 Check out the barracks and our life in pictures – never again.

-The curriculum covered some 85 subjects that involved such matters as Federal statutes, criminal code, regulations of the Force, giving evidence in court, report writing, typing where I achieved 35 words a minute on an old-style typewriter, first aid, firearms instruction with revolvers & rifles to target standards, swimming & water rescue and unarmed combat, arrest procedures and defensive driving to name a few.
+The curriculum covered some 85 subjects that involved such matters as Federal statutes, criminal code, regulations of the Force, giving evidence in court, report writing, typing where I achieved 35 words a minute on an old-style typewriter, first aid, firearms instruction with revolvers & rifles to target standards, swimming & water rescue, and unarmed combat, arrest procedures and defensive driving to name a few.
 Let us not forget the relentless drill lessons – march, march, march boys.
-It was very much a semi-military environment with marching drills and marching parades daily, saluting of commissioned offers and learning to operate in a team environment.
+It was very much a semi-military environment with marching drills and marching parades daily, saluting of commissioned offers, and learning to operate in a team environment.

-What sticks out for me was the physical aspects of unarmed combat, various control holds to apply and the defensive tactics for personal protection and arrest procedures.
+What sticks out for me was the physical aspects of unarmed combat, various control holds to apply, and the defensive tactics for personal protection and arrest procedures.
 Defensive driving was grueling but useful to learn how to operate police vehicles correctly and in high-speed pursuits and vehicle stops.
 The academic side was just reading and studying with the worry that tests might not be passed and you would be discharged for failing standards.
-Perhaps this is where I also got to understand the meaning of dress, grooming and the importance of working together to achieve outcomes.
+Perhaps this is where I also got to understand the meaning of dress, grooming, and the importance of working together to achieve outcomes.
 It is funny that if you were pushed to achieve what was required to do on your own I am sure most would quit but in a team environment others help you to achieve and keep the team going.

-With a young fit body and constant exercise, the routine visits to the mess hall were anticipated and large quantities of food devoured.
-There wasn’t much time for meals so we learned quickly to devour our allotment with speed – not good for the digestion I am sure.
+With a young fit body and constant exercise, the routine visits to the mess hall were anticipated and large quantities of food were devoured.
+There wasn’t much time for meals so we learned quickly to devour our allotment with speed – not good for digestion I am sure.
 Mess food if you have ever experienced it fills you up but gets to be very routine and boring after 6 months.
 Outings on weekends when you might get a “pass” always included a feast at a local hotel or restaurant.
-The Vagabond Inn was a regular hang out for the troop to have beers and a feed.
+The Vagabond Inn was a regular hang-out for the troop to have beers and a feed.